-19. During 2021, the Agency continued its efforts to engage the Islamic Republic of Iran (Iran) in order to clarify and resolve the issues related to the presence of nuclear material particles of anthropogenic origin at three undeclared locations in Iran, and the issues related to a fourth undeclared location in Iran.
-The lack of progress in clarifying the Agency's questions concerning the correctness and completeness of Iran's safeguards declarations seriously affected the Agency's ability to provide assurance of the exclusively peaceful nature of Iran's nuclear programme.
-The Director General submitted four reports to the Board of Governors entitled NPT Safeguards Agreement with the Islamic Republic of Iran (GOV/2021/15, GOV/2021/29, GOV/2021/42 and GOV/2021/52).
+19. During 2022, despite the Agency's continued efforts to engage the Islamic Republic of Iran (Iran) in order to resolve outstanding safeguards issues related to the presence of uranium particles of anthropogenic origin at locations in Iran not declared to the Agency, limited progress was made.
+Unless and until Iran clarifies these issues, the Agency will not be able to provide assurance about the exclusively peaceful nature of Iran's nuclear programme.
+The Director General submitted four reports to the Board of Governors entitled NPT Safeguards Agreement with the Islamic Republic of Iran (GOV/2022/5, GOV/2022/26, GOV/2022/42 and GOV/2022/63).
+The Board of Governors adopted by a vote two resolutions entitled NPT Safeguards Agreement with the Islamic Republic of Iran (GOV/2022/34 and GOV/2022/70).